-In the modern age, a TV is considered the centre piece of any living room.
-People judge each other by the TVs that they own, so having a good TV is crucial to tie the house together.
+In the modern age, a TV is considered the centerpiece of any living room.
+People judge each other by the TVs that they own, so having a good TV is crucial to tying the house together.
 If you’re looking for a TV that really stands out and impresses, Samsung could be the way to go.

-As one of the leading TVs manufacturers worldwide, Samsung has a huge range of both high-end and budget TV options to choose from.
-It has 28 in total, which you can see on the Samsung website, so picking the best one for your home is going to be a real challenge.
+As one of the leading TV manufacturers worldwide, Samsung has a huge range of TV options to choose from – many offering 4K or 8K resolution, so picking the best one for your home is going to be a real challenge.
 However, Canstar Blue’s review of Samsung TVs should help.

-Samsung TVs can be separated into the following four categories:
+Samsung TVs can be separated into the following main categories: